Department of Chemistry

 CH 493.
 Chemistry in Culture & Ethics.
 3 Hours.

 Designed to explore the impact of chemical innovations on society; challenges students to consider ethical use of chemical innovations and broader impacts of chemistry in society.
 Writing assignments are structured to build on scientific reasoning.
-Capstone course for Chemistry majors.
+Capstone course intended for graduating senior Chemistry majors.

 CH 495.
 Ethics in Chemical Research.
 1 Hour.

 Designed to explore the impact of chemical innovations on society; challenges students to consider ethical use of chemical innovations and broader impacts of chemistry in society.
 Writing assignments are structured to build on scientific reasoning.
-Capstone course for Chemistry majors.
+Capstone course intended for graduating senior Chemistry majors.

 Research project conducted under the supervision of a faculty mentor.
 Two semesters are highly recommended for minimum accumulation of 6 semester hours.
 A progress report is required each semester and a comprehensive written report in ACS format is required at the completion of the project.
-Permission of instructor and chemistry academic advisor required; GPA 2.5 or greater overall; GPA 3.0 or greater in required chemistry courses.
+Permission of faculty mentor and instructor required; GPA 2.5 or greater overall; GPA 3.0 or greater in required chemistry courses.

 CH 498.
 Chemistry Teaching Methods.
 3 Hours.